 The reason the Trojan War started was not only because Paris stole Menelaus' wife (and because all of Helen's other suitors had made an oath to help her husband defend her, if it came to it) - but because Paris was Menelaus' guest when he did so.
 The fact that he was visiting Menelaus' kingdom was, in fact, the only reason he ever met Helen.
 The other kings showed up because of their oath - but it's likely that the war would never have continued for so long if Paris hadn't broken the laws of hospitality at the same time he made off with Helen.

 Odysseus's conflict with Polyphemus.
 After eating some of the cyclops's cheese, Odysseus insists that they wait for him to return and offer him wine as a gift.
-However, Polyphemus violates hospitality by eating some of Odysseus men.
+However, Polyphemus violates hospitality by eating some of Odysseus men (believing not to be subject to Zeus because he was a son of Poseidon).
 Figuring the rules of hospitality didn't apply anymore, Odysseus gets Polyphemus drunk and blinds him.

 The reason why Odysseus slaughters the suitors in his home rather than just kick them out is because they had violated the rules of hospitality by refusing to leave when her wife had asked.
 In fact, the gods demand that he kill them.